biggy745/ubhpc.github.io/scheduler.md

 ## save and close the file.

-- submit the job with the command _<qsub rpbs.sh_
+c) submit the job with the command _<qsub rpbs.sh_
-- chech the status of your job with _<qstat_
+d) chech the status of your job with _<qstat_
-- When the job has completed navigate to Rtest direcory to view your files created
+e)  When the job has completed navigate to Rtest direcory to view your files created